 Caution: Do not press on the LCD panel during this procedure.
+Pressing on the panel could damage the internal circuitry.

 1. Note how the microphone cable is routed through the tabs on the right bezel brace.

 - 2. Without straining the microphone cable, use a black stick to loosen it from the tabs. - 3.
 Remove the three identical 3-mm long screws (these can be identified by the small screw head) from the right side of the LCD panel.